GRAINS-Corn, soybeans, wheat rally ahead of USDA report next week

 Traders are also monitoring the food inflation implications a partial rice export ban by India.
 The country banned exports of broken rice and imposed a 20% duty on exports of various grades of rice on Thursday.

-(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Rashmi Aich.
-Will Dunham and David Evans)
+(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; Editing by Will Dunham and David Evans)

 ((karl.plume@thomsonreuters.com; +1 313 484 5285))